csmiguel/easyamp/README.md

 For more info see [R Session Info](`etc/R-session-info.txt`)

 Raw sequences consist of demultiplexed reads (one file per sample).
 Move your R1 and R2 reads to `data/raw`.
-Provide information on primers and loci in the Excel file `data/raw/data.xls`, or as plain text in `data/raw/data`.
+Provide information on primers and loci as plain text in `data/raw/data`.
 Formatting instructions are written within each file.

 All names of FASTQ files used should meet a given format.
 Please, follow instructions and edit the file `data/raw/id-match`.
 This file will be used to bulk rename all FASTQ files to meet the required formatting using `mmv`.